philnash/jsconf-schedule/README.md

 ## Contributors

-Thanks to @Dangoo for updating the design!
+Thanks to [Daniel Gooß](https://github.com/Dangoo) for updating the design!